The Hills Have Eyes (1977) 4K UHD Review: Hellbilly Pie

 Craven got better.
 Six years later, he directed A Nightmare on Elm Street.
 Its command of technique, and the inventive way it plays with slasher movie tropes, elevates it far past the films he made in the ‘70s.
 With a slick, self-referential sense of irony, Scream (1996) was a highwater mark for him.
 The Hills Have Eyes shows little promise of the glories to come.
 Had it seduced us with fear, it’d have more than just a cult audience.

 The new Arrow Video 4K UHD restoration is a thing of beauty.
-The restored 16mm print still looks grainy, especially during the night sequences; but features are a-plenty: postcards; a reversible foldout poster; a limited-edition booklet; three different audio commentaries (one has Berryman, another has Craven); a making-of documentary; outtakes; an alternate ending; trailers and TV spots; an image gallery; and the original screenplay.
+The restored 16mm print still looks grainy, especially during the night scenes; but features are a-plenty: postcards; a reversible foldout poster; a limited-edition booklet; three different audio commentaries (one has Berryman, another has Craven); a making-of documentary; outtakes; an alternate ending; trailers and TV spots; an image gallery; and the original screenplay.
 If you love this film, the Arrow package is an absolute must.

 Posted in ,